-- A Level programme minimum criteria: 5 GCSEs at Grades 9 4 including English and Maths - Applied programme criteria: 4 GCSEs at Grades 9 4, ideally with English and Maths - You will also need to meet any subject specific criteria for individual subjects - For most subjects offered at GCSE, you will be expected to achieve a minimum of a Grade 4; however, some subjects will require higher grades. - Entry into the Sixth Form is also dependent on a good behaviour and attendance record.
+- A Level programme minimum criteria: 5 GCSEs at Grades 9 - 4 including English and Maths - Applied programme criteria: 4 GCSEs at Grades 9 - 4, ideally with English and Maths - You will also need to meet any subject specific criteria for individual subjects - For most subjects offered at GCSE, you will be expected to achieve a minimum of a Grade 4; however, some subjects will require higher grades. - Entry into the Sixth Form is also dependent on a good behaviour and attendance record.

 Course Specific GCSE Min.
 English Language Specific GCSE Min.
-Maths Additional GCSE requirements and guidance Art and Design A-Level Plus three Grade 4s including Art Biology A-Level 4 5 Plus three Grade 4s including Grade 6 in Biology and Grades 5 in Chemistry and Physics, or a Grade 6 and a Grade 5 in Trilogy Science.
-Business A-Level Plus 5 GCSEs at Grades 9-4 including Business Studies, English and Maths.
+Maths Additional GCSE requirements and guidance Art and Design A Level Plus three Grade 4s including Art Art and Design OCR Cambridge Technical 4 - Four Grade 4s including Art Biology A Level 4 5 Plus three Grade 4s including Grade 6 in Biology and Grades 5 in Chemistry and Physics, or a Grade 6 and a Grade 5 in Trilogy Science.
+Business A Level 4 4 Plus 5 GCSEs at Grades 9-4 including Business Studies, English and Maths.
 Where GCSE Business Studies has not been taken: 5 GCSEs at Grades 9-4, including Maths and English at Grade 5.
-Chemistry A-Level 4 5 Plus three Grade 4s including Grade 6 in Chemistry and Grades 5 in Biology and Physics, or a Grade 6 and a Grade 5 in Trilogy Science.
-Computer Science A-Level Plus three Grade 4s Criminology Level 3 Applied Diploma 4 - Plus three Grade 4s Drama and Theatre Studies A-Level 4 Plus three Grade 4s including Drama ICDL Advanced 4 4 Plus Level 2 ICDL Economics A-Level 5 Plus three Grade 4s English Language A-Level 5 4 Plus two Grade 4s and a Grade 5 in English Literature English Literature A-Level 5 Plus two Grade 4s and a Grade 5 in English Literature English Combined A-Level 4 4 Grade 4 in English Literature and Grade 4 in English Language
+Business OCR Cambridge Technical Plus three Grade 4s Chemistry A Level 4 5 Plus three Grade 4s including Grade 6 in Chemistry and Grades 5 in Biology and Physics, or a Grade 6 and a Grade 5 in Trilogy Science.
+Computer Science A Level Plus three Grade 4s Criminology Level 3 Applied Diploma 4 - Plus three Grade 4s Drama and Theatre Studies A Level 4 4 Plus three Grade 4s including Drama ICDL Advanced 4 4 Plus Level 2 ICDL Economics A Level 5 5 Plus three Grade 4s English Language A Level 5 4 Plus two Grade 4s and a Grade 5 in English Literature English Literature A Level 5 4 Plus two Grade 4s and a Grade 5 in English Literature